hashgraph/hedera-improvement-proposal/HIP/hip-17.md

 ## HAPI Changes

-Below are described the set of changes that must be applied to the current HTS API in order to support the described types above.
-New operations and message types are added as well.
+The set of changes that must be applied to the current HTS API in order to support the described types above is presented here.

 ### Legend